-How to use the Ares: Valorant weapon guide | Dexerto.com
+How to use the Ares: Valorant weapon guide - Dexerto

 Like its big brother Odin, the Ares is most effective at closer ranges – ideally within 30 meters – because anything longer than that will be affected by the weapon’s damage dropoff.
 So, each shot to a target’s head at 5 meters away will deal 72 damage, while at 30+ meters the same shot will only deal 67 damage.

 You’re not going to be relying on your pinpoint accuracy when using the Ares, either.
-Full-auto means it’s a bit of a “spray and pray” type of weapon, but you can increase your accuracy by intermittently tapping your fire button instead of holding it down.
+Full-auto means it’s a bit of a “spray and pray” type of weapon, but once it gets going, there’s a method to the madness.

-That said, the Ares is fairly forgiving as far as Valorant guns go.
+That said, the Ares is fairly forgiving a s far as Valorant guns go.
 If you whiff on your first shot or two, you can still have a chance to redeem yourself thanks to its high fire rate (up to 13 rounds/sec) and large magazine.

-As long as you're aiming in the general area of their upper torso and head, a good group of shots will seal an opponent's fate.
+Its magazine holds 50 rounds, which makes it one of the largest in the game.
+Combine this with the high rate-of-fire and great wall penetration, and it’s easy to see how the Ares can be punishing in the right hands.

 Ares’ spray pattern